GovTechSG/TechBiz-Documentation/view-approver-details-and-attachments.md

 <kbd><img src="images/view-att.png" alt="drawing" width="100%"/></kbd>

-6. Click the attachments in the item list to download the .pdf file.
+6. Click the attachments in the item list to download the files.